How to use AI for genealogy

 The first leap: how the internet gave us remote research

 As more records became digitised and indexed, the foundations of genealogical research began moving online.
-Within a matter of years, you could browse the 1911 Census from your kitchen table, order birth, marriage and death certificates through the General Office website, and access decades of newspapers via the British Newspaper Archive.
+Within a matter of years, you could browse the 1911 Census from your kitchen table, order birth, marriage and death certificates through the General Register Office website, and access decades of newspapers via the British Newspaper Archive.

 For many, it was transformative.
 For others, especially those who’d honed their craft in physical archives, it was initially met with skepticism.
 Could clicking through a database really compare with the rigour of handling original documents?